scala/scala-parser-combinators/admin/README.md

      Edit `.travis.yml` as prompted.
   4. Edit `.travis.yml` to use `./admin/build.sh` as the build script, and edit that script to use the tasks required for this project.
-  5. Edit `build.sbt` to select which JDK will be used for publishing.
+  5. Edit `build.sbt`'s `scalaVersionsByJvm` to select which Scala and JDK will be used for publishing.

 It is important to add comments in .travis.yml to identify the name of each environment variable encoded in a `:secure` section.